oimodeler/oimodeler/docs/source/data.rst

 - :func:`oimData._filteredData <oimodeler.oimData.oimData._filteredData>`: the filtered data

 :func:`oimData.data <oimodeler.oimData.oimData.data>` will be point toward the filtered data unless the member :func:`oimData.data <oimodeler.oimData.oimData>.data`

-We can temporary remove the filter by setting the :func:`oimData.useFilter <oimodeler.oimData.oimData.useFilter>` member to **False**
+We can temporary deactivate the filter by setting the :func:`oimData.useFilter <oimodeler.oimData.oimData.useFilter>` member to **False**,

 .. code-block:: ipython3